FamilySearch/GEDCOM-registries/README.md

 [Valuable, Absent, and Used criteria](https://github.com/FamilySearch/GEDCOM/tree/main/attribute-event-requests#proposing-new-family-and-individual-attributes-and-events) then a standard tag/URI can be added into the 'v7.1' branch of the [FamilySearch/GEDCOM repository](https://github.com/FamilySearch/GEDCOM) for inclusion into a future release.

+## Updating extensions

+Three kinds of updates might be made to an extension.

+- Changes in presentation or documentation that do not change how the extension is used in GEDCOM files (a "patch").
+- Changes that add to the extension without changing or removing, such as adding new substructures or enumeration values or documenting new superstructures that accept the extension (a "minor update").
+- Changes that change or remove components of the extension, such that files that followed the old version would have a different meaning or be invalid under the new version (a "major update").

+The first two (patches and minor updates) of these changes can be made by updating the existing YAML file, leaving the extension's URI unchanged.
+The third (major updates) should be made by registering a new YAML file with a new URI.

+Note that this is a different set of criteria than are applied to standard structures, where both major and minor updates are also given new URIs and YAML files.
+Extensions provide the same flexibility would a new minor version GEDCOM, and hence new URIs for minor changes to them are not needed.
+That said, if an extension author wishes to provide a new URI and YAML file for a minor update, that is permitted with the `subsumes` entry in the YAML file providing a way to indicate the previous minor version.